Admiral Henry Wolsey Bayfield (1795–1885)

 Although young Lieutenant Bayfield predicted that the Great Lakes survey would be the “burial” of his naval career, he began mapping the eastern shore of Lake Huron in the fall of 1818.

-Over a decade after Bayfield surveyed to coastline of Lake Huron, Baron van Tuyll van Serooskerken, a Dutch nobleman, purchased two large blocks of land in the Huron Tract, based on a recommendation by Bayfield.
-One of the blocks was on the north shore of what would become known as the Maitland River; there, van Tuyll built a home, which still stands.
-The other was on the south bank of the river that Bayfield had surveyed years before.
-Over the next decade a settlement developed, named Bayfield in the surveyor’s honour.
+In 1828, he returned to Lake Huron and surveyed for the Dutch Baron van Tuyll as a reward for services to the British Crown during the Napoleonic War.
+More than ten years after Bayfield surveyed the coastline of Lake Huron, Baron van Tuyll van Serooskerken purchased, through the Canada Company, two large blocks of land in the Huron Tract on the recommendation of Bayfield.
+One of the blocks was on the north shore of what would become the Maitland River; there, van Tuyll built a home, which still stands.
+The other block of land was on the south bank of the “rivulet” (Bayfield River) previoiusly surveyed by Lieutenant Bayfield.

-Master chart maker of the Great Lakes and St. Lawrence River
+Master chart maker of the Great Lakes and

 Admiral Henry Wolsey Bayfield